Celiac Disease and Women’s Health

 Celiac Disease Prevalence in Women

-Celiac disease affects 3 million Americans and is one of the most common occurring, lifelong, genetically determined diseases.
+Celiac disease affects 3 million Americans and is one of the most commonly occurring lifelong, genetically determined diseases.

-Like other autoimmune diseases, celiac disease is often diagnosed more often in women than men.
-In fact, women in the general population are diagnosed with celiac disease two to three times more often than men.
+Like other autoimmune diseases, celiac disease is often diagnosed more frequently in women than men.
+Women in the general population are diagnosed with celiac disease two to three times more often than men.
 Current research indicates that 60% to 70% of those diagnosed with celiac disease are women.

 Testing & Diagnosis in Women